 Bummer.
 We may be able to notice other people shooting themselves in the foot, or we can see in hindsight how a different action on our part could have yielded a different (perhaps better) outcome, but it’s very hard to catch ourselves in the act of actively disrupting our own happiness.
 Though we do it all the time.

-- We don’t recognize that a week ago our world was coming to an end because of a D in Biology but now we’re out laughing it up and having burgers with friends.
+- A week ago our world was coming to an end because of a D in Biology but now we’re out laughing it up and having burgers with friends.
+So dramatic!

 - We don’t recall how we swooned at the last iPhone, had to have it, and that we were over it within a month.

-- We don’t see how our snarky comment in that meeting was really a strange attempt to stab at poor Steve in Accounting, because we heard he got a bigger raise than us.
+- Our snarky comment in that meeting was really a strange attempt to stab at poor Steve in Accounting, because we heard he got a bigger raise than us.
+But we fail to see it.

 We try to rank ourselves somewhere in there, and though it’s not possible to do that, this is just another way we’re wired.
 We’re always making downward or upward comparisons.
 Subconsciously perhaps, though quite obviously, we rank ourselves against the people we scroll past.
 Some we look down upon, and some we look up to for some reason.
 Reality of course looks nothing like it does in our head… but we need to be wise enough to know that and stop the thoughts.
 Log off Facebook for a little bit and just live our lives, free of comparison.